 Provincial Health Insurance for International Students

 Your province of study plays a major role in determining your student health insurance in Canada.
 Some provinces include study permit holders in their public health programs.
 Others exclude them entirely.
-Understanding provincial rules is the first step to sorting out your student health insurance in Canada.
+Understanding provincial rules is the first step.
 Knowing where you stand before you arrive saves you from scrambling for coverage during your first week on campus.

 Provinces That Cover International Students